 - Base: Airtable bases are the equivalent to workbooks in Excel or Google Sheets.
 It’s your collection of individual sheets that make up a spreadsheet, or in this case, a base.

 - Table: Tables in Airtable are the equivalent to sheets in Excel or Google Sheets.

-- View: The great thing about Airtable is that you can the information in each table displayed in different ways.
+- View: The great thing about Airtable is that you can display the information in each table differently.
 For example, you can have your main Grid view, which shows a traditional spreadsheet format.
 But if you have a lot of photos in a table, you may also want to create a Gallery view, which displays all your information in photo form.
 Learn more about Airtable views.

 - Field: this is the equivalent to columns in Excel and Google Sheets.
-However, instead of labeling them A, B, C and so on, Airtable allows you have to have different Field Types.
-Some types are simple, such as selecting from a dropdown, but there are also more advanced ones, such as linking to a record in another table.
+However, instead of labeling them A, B, C, and so on, Airtable allows you to have different Field Types.
+You can select from a dropdown list, link records from another table, and much more.
 Learn more about field types.

 - Record: Airtable refers to rows as records.
 I may use records and rows interchangeably here.

 There are three tables within this Airtable base: Fabrics, Patterns, and Sewing Planning.

 - Fabrics: The Fabrics table helps you visualize fabric in your stash and decide what garments or projects you intend to use them.
 It’s perhaps the simplest of the tables in this Sewing Planning base.

 - Patterns: The Patterns table keeps track of your pattern collection and the information you need for your fabric shopping trips, such as yardage, suitable fabric types, and notions needed.